Pe Tin

 Pe Tin (ဖေတင်, also spelt Phay Tin; born 16 September 1947) is a Burmese politician and former political prisoner, currently serving as an Amyotha Hluttaw MP for Mon State No. 6 Constituency.
 He is a member of the National League for Democracy politician.

 Early life and education

 Pe Tin was born on 16 September 1947 in Mudon, Mon State, Myanmar.
 In 1980, he was a senior lawyer succeeded exam.
 He was the chairman of Mudon Township National League for Democracy until today from 1988.
 In July 1997, Under Section 8, the executive 8 members was 6 months of imprisonment.

 Political career

 He is a member of the National League for Democracy Party politician.
-In the 2015 Myanmar general election, he was elected as Amyotha Hluttaw representative for Mon State Mon State No. 6 parliamentary constituency.
+In the 2015 Myanmar general election, he was elected as Amyotha Hluttaw representative for Mon State No. 6 parliamentary constituency.